23 personalized gifts that just feel so special

 Personalized Flat Notes (starting at $65; riflepaperco.com)

-Alright well this is less a gift for your pet and more a gift for you, but who can resist a stationary set with a picture of them on it?
+Alright, well this is less a gift for your pet and more a gift for you, but who can resist a stationery set with a picture of them on it?
 Available for both dogs and cats, the notes come with both your name and a personalized illustration of your animal of choice.

 Personalized gifts for newlyweds